sskjgd/WebRTCKit/README.md

 ##How can I use this in my app?

-- add the cocoapod to your Podfile pod 'WebRTCKit', '~>0.0.1'
+- add the cocoapod to your Podfile

+    pod 'WebRTCKit', '~>0.0.1'

 Or

--add this repository as a git submodule to your project
+- add this repository as a git submodule to your project

     git submodule add git@github.com:johnnyclem/WebRTCKit.git

 - the framework leverages AVFoundation's didOutputSampleBuffer delegate method:
     **create an AVCaptureSession like you normally would with AVFoundation